ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

 6. **Batch effect evaluation plots**: show mean methylation level per Sentrix_ID or Sentrix_Position across all CpG sites
 7. **Beta distribution plot**: shows the KDE distribution of beta values for each sample across randomly selected n CpGs (CpG count selected by the user, default: 10k)
 8. **NaN distribution plot**: shows the percentage of NaN probes per sample
+9. **PCA analysis**: for the first 2 components, with samples colored on visualisation using sample sheet columns selected by the user (Sentrix_ID, Sentrix_Position and/or Sample_Group)

 ## Prerequisites